Cr1sCr0s/cs-break-2025/README.md

-# cs-break-2025
+# cs-drill-2025
-CS Break 2025, A personal portfolio of learning and projects during my 2-month break.
+Personal portfolio of learning and projects